Identifying Eating Disorders in Children and Teens

 What to Do When You Suspect Your Patient Has an Eating Disorder

 If you suspect your patient is struggling with an eating disorder or disordered eating, continue the conversation.
-Ask the patient (and/or their parent) the following six questions, adapted from the SCOFF Questionnaire (Morgan, Reid & Lacy-BMJ, 1999):
+Ask the patient (and/or their parent) the following questions:

 Two or more “yes” answers strongly indicate the presence of disordered eating.
 Refer these patients to an eating disorder specialist for a more comprehensive assessment, diagnosis, and treatment.

 To refer your patient to The Emily Program, please call 1-888-364-5977 or complete our online referral form.
-We will contact your patient within one business day and connect them with a Clinical Admissions Specialist who will guide them through screening and intake.
+We will contact your patient within one business day and connect them with an Admissions Specialist who will guide them through screening and intake.

 Pediatricians and other primary care providers play a critical role in eating disorder detection and intervention.
 By including this screening in regular checkups, you can reduce the serious impact of these disorders on a child’s or teenager’s overall health and quality of life.